Jamberry Review (Now BeneYou)

 The first part of the approach is income from sales.
-So, consultants earn up to 40% from the sales that they make.
+So, consultants earn up to 40% of the sales that they make.
 That 40% is the maximum amount and comes from hitting monthly sales volumes.
-So, you need more than 200 in PRV a month to get 33% total commission, more than 500 to get 35% commission and so on.
+So, you need more than 200 in PRV a month to get 33% total commission, more than 500 to get a 35% commission, and so on.

 The good thing is that this is just based on sales alone.
 So, you don’t have to build a team to increase your compensation rate.
 And, the initial values aren’t that high.